Dark-Gran/Spirit-Circles/README.md

 - Game is played with Left Mouse Button / Touch only.
 - Extra controls are:
   - R to restart the current Level.
-  - Left/Right Arrow to switch between Levels.
+  - Left/Right Arrow to skip Levels.
   - M to mute sound.

 ## About Project